DCC-Lab/PyDCCLab/README.md

 # CERVO-dcclab Python module
 This simple module is meant to simplify the loading and treatment of images at CERVO.
+The ultimate goal of this module is to rapidly be able to extract useful and pertinent information about microscopy images taken at the CERVO research center.

 ## Image Analysis

 This module is a task-oriented module for image analysis: it provides simple tools (classes) to easily read image files, inspect them and manipulate them.
 For instance, the following classes:

 1. `Image`: can read most image formats, including Zeiss microscope files (`.czi`).
 2. `Channel`: each image has one or several channels.
 The channels, which correspond to specific fluorophores, can be manipulated with filters, threshold, segmentation and other operations.
+More complex methods like  watershed are also available to use.
 3. `ImageCollection`: can read a collection of image files (e.g., a directory, a z-stack, a map, etc...)

 ## Database